GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 - It's a bit of a mess.
 - To begin with, adding `sandbox` to begins and contains list.

+### Begins with `sbx`
+- Only two records, both of which should clearly be filtered.
+- Adding `sbx` to the begins list.

 ### Contains `sharepoint`